tytydraco/yessleep/out/Sweater_weather.md

 I live on the other end of Washington state.
 As annoying as it is you know exactly what I mean by that.
 I live near Spokane, WA.
 Eastside.
 You have to love the outdoors if you live here.
 Outside the city it's pretty rural.
 We have some exceptionally beautiful state parks and conservation areas.
 Hiking, camping, horseback riding, snowboarding, anything outdoorsy we have.
 I highly recommend taking part in some outdoor activities if you're ever here to visit.
 However, I don't recommend Riverside State Park.

 I went hiking there a few months ago and I had the strongest feeling of being watched I've ever experienced.
 I couldn't shake it.
 I only got about a mile in from the trailhead before I turned around.
 Something wasn't right and I wasn't sticking around to figure out what.
 But the feeling grew, and I'm a little embarrased to admit when I heard a noise in the underbrush I broke into a jog, and then a run.
 It was probably just a squirrel, it didn't sound large, but I was freaked out anyway.
 I reached the parking area and jumped into my car.
 I looked back towards the trail and there was nothing, but I still couldn't shake the feeling of being watched so I drove away.
-By the time I was a few yards down the feeling evaporated.
+By the time I was a few yards down the road the feeling evaporated.
 I haven't felt it since, but I've never gone back there.

 And that's not really a scary story, but it's my story, and gives you some context.
-I don't want to admit I was that chickenshit on a very easy hike, not more than a few minutes from civilization, but I ask friends sometimes if they had ever had a bad feeling about Riverside State Park.
-Usually they'd ask what I was talking about, and I'd shrug and laugh and say, “I dunno, weird vibes,” and the conversation would move on.
+I don't want to admit to people I was that chickenshit on a very easy hike, not more than a few minutes from civilization, but I ask friends sometimes if they had ever had a bad feeling about Riverside State Park.
+Usually they ask what I was talking about, and I shrug and laugh and say, “I dunno, weird vibes,” and the conversation moves on.

 But yesterday, I was down at the bar with one of my buddies, Alan.
 He's more of a drinking buddy than a hiking buddy, but he is a good outdoorsman.
 I think he just prefers to drink with friends and hike alone.
 I asked him about Riverside State Park.
 He didn't ask what I meant, just gave me a long level look and said, “Have you?”